 Recovering the Lost World,

-A Saturnian Cosmology --Jno Cook
+A Saturnian Cosmology -- Jno Cook

-Appendix E: The Maya Calendar.
+Chapter 29: The Maya Calendar.

-$Revision: 20.27 $
+$Revision: 42.32 $ (maya.php)

-Contents of this appendix: [The Beginning of Time] [The First Calendar] [An Intermediate Calendar] [The Tzolkin Calendar] [Modification of the Tzolkin] [The Haab Calendar] [The Long Count] [The Katun Cycle] [The Four Ages] [Endnotes]
+Contents of this chapter: [The Beginning of Time] [The First Calendar] [An Intermediate Calendar] [The Tzolkin Calendar] [Modification of the Tzolkin] [The Haab Calendar] [The Long Count] [The Katun Cycle] [The Four Ages] [Endnotes]

-The Mesoamerican / Maya calendar contains cycles within cycles, all of which are held as significant to some degree in determining the 'quality' of any day in time.
+The Mesoamerican / Maya calendar contains cycles within cycles, all of which are held as significant to some degree in determining the "quality" of any day in time.
 Many of the cyclical features look like remnants of earlier calendar systems which could not be discarded, but were carried forward in time as each change in the calendar was forced upon the users with a change in the structure of the Solar System.
 I would thus suggest that the current calendar -- because of its inclusion of these arcane, and in some cases near-useless, features -- shows faithful and careful adjustments to changes in the number of days in the year over a very long period.
-I'll suggest, in fact, that the calendar can certainly be traced back to the era starting in 2349 BC.
-I think this is clearly shown from the remnants retained at later times.
-In fact, a page of the "Chilam Balam," which deals with the events of 2349 BC, specifically states, "And then days of the year were introduced."
+I'll suggest, in fact, that the current calendar can certainly be traced back to the era starting in 3147 BC, and likely a prior tally used solar years before 3147 BC.
+I think this is clearly shown by the remnants retained at later times.
+In fact, a page of the Chilam Balam, which deals with the events of 2349 BC, specifically states, "And then days of the year were introduced."
+But this is the addition of a round of 13 numbers superimposed on the original "monthly" calendar of 20 named days.

-It seems that there was a calendar, in the sense of a count of years and a method of telling the rotation of days in the year, from 3114 BC, since the Maya "Chilam Balam" correctly places the earliest event of the current era in the properly named double-decade Katuns.
+It is also certain that there was a calendar, in the sense of a count of years, going forward from (the retrocalculated year of) 3114 BC, since the Maya Chilam Balam correctly places the earliest event of the current era in the properly named double-decade Katuns.

-I should also note that the Baktuns and Katuns were probably in use already by 8500 BC, for the "Chilam Balam" has reference to then in Book 11 which details the "first creation."
-In 3147 BC (3114 BC), with the collapse of the "Age of the Gods," the count of years had reached 13 Baktuns, and was reset to zero.
+I should also note that the Baktuns and Katuns were probably in use by 10,900 BC, for the Chilam Balam has reference to this in Book 11 which details (what we would call the start of) the "first creation" of 10,900 BC.
+In 8347 BC, with the end to a period of about 2500 years of the southern ball plasmoids, the count of years had reached 13 Baktuns, and the year tally was reset to zero.

 ... preliminary observations

--- John Major Jenkins [http://edj.net/mc2012/fourahau2.htm]
+-- John Major Jenkins at fourahau2.htm.

 It should also be pointed out that August 11, 3114 BC (or August 13), is not the start of the current era, but is the end (the completion) of the previous era.
-The texts at Palenque, for example, make this clear when it is read..
+The texts at Palenque, for example, make this clear when it is read:

 "And then the past epoch ended.
-On 4-Ahau 8-Cumku [August 13, 3114 BC], 13 Baktuns were completed."
+On 4-Ahau 8-Cumku [presumed to be August 13, 3114 BC], 13 Baktuns were completed."

-The transliterated text reads..
+The transliterated text reads:

 "(And then) there was an event / (on) 4-Ahau / 8-Cumku / were completed / 13 Baktuns"

-The support for the later date of August 13, comes from the record of eclipses, which cannot by off by a day.
-My observation is that the starting date of February 28th, 747 BC, Gregorian, corresponding to the Long Count date of 6.0.0.0.0 of the 'August 11' correlation agrees with the start of the Era of Nabonasser in the eastern Mediterranean region (February 26, 747 BC) and the start of the Roman calendar (the day after February 28th).
+Support for a correlation based on the date of August 13 (for the year 3114 BC) comes from the record of eclipses, which cannot be off by a day.
+My observation is that the starting date of February 28th, 747 BC, Gregorian, corresponding to the Long Count date of 6.0.0.0.0, can only be upheld with an "August 11" correlation.
+This matches the start of the Era of Nabonassar in the Eastern Mediterranean region (the evening of February 27, 747 BC) and the start of the Roman calendar (the day after February 28th).
 I think the arguments among archaeologists and historians may be meaningless.
-It should be recognized that there were two Long Counts in use, and that they differed by two days.
+It should be recognized that there were two Long Counts in use, and that they differed by two days. [note 1]

 The first Tzolkin date inscription was in use at the Zapotec site of San José Mogote in the Oaxaca region in about 600 BC.
 By 400 BC the Tzolkin and Haab calendars were in use at Monte Alban in Oaxaca.